Do you know the story behind the Ceiba tree?

 A tree with spikes

 Ceiba Tree in Playa Del CarmenThe Ceiba is an amazing tree when it is young.
-It looks very formidable with large thorns on it’s trunk.
+It looks very formidable with large thorns on its trunk.
 Why would a tree have such nasty looking spikes on it?
 When the tree is young it has not fully developed its roots system and having spikes prevents animals from damaging the semi-delicate developing trees.
 Eventually the thorns fall off the tree.
-When these trees mature they have a massive root system including what looks like buttresses that brace the tree.
+When these trees mature, they have a massive root system including what looks like buttresses that brace the tree.
 These buttresses appear above ground.

 Seed pods of the Ceiba tree

-It takes a Ceiba tree at least seven years to mature to produce it’s first seed pods.
+It takes a Ceiba tree at least seven years to mature to produce its first seed pods.
 Then usually every other year you will see pods grown on the tree that are about the size of an avocado.
 These pods were called ‘pochote” by the Mayan people.
 They gradually grow and crack open exposing the puffy white fibers.
 It looks like cotton and actually has tiny black seeds in it.
 The white fuzz helps to carry the seeds farther away to new areas to grow.

 Ceiba Tree in Playa Del Carmen